vasilakisfil/rails5_api_tutorial/README.md

 That's the classic CRUD of a resource.
 As you can see, for user creation we set `Regular` permissions no matter what.
 For the rest actions though (here showing only `show` action), we alternate between roles depending on the user.
-Let's see you our controller becomes now:
+Let's see how our controller becomes now:

 ```ruby